writethedocs/www/docs/conf/prague/2020/news/cfp-open.rst

 Tickets
 -------

-We'll be opening ticket sales very soon, in the meantime, you can take a look at the new prices for the online conference on our `Tickets <https://www.writethedocs.org/conf/prague/{{year}}/tickets/>`_ page.
+Tickets are now on sale!
+Take a look at the new prices for the online conference on our `Tickets <https://www.writethedocs.org/conf/prague/{{year}}/tickets/>`_ page.

+If you previously purchased a ticket to our Portland conference and chose to convert your ticket to a virtual conference pass, you'll receive an email from us in the next weeks to confirm your registration to the Prague virtual conference.

 Opportunity Grants
 ------------------